HUWISU | Practical Information

 It is not possible to move into the apartments outside these hours.
 Unfortunately, we cannot make any exceptions!

-Equipment of the Apartments: The apartments at Adalbertstrasse/ Melchiorstrasse are completely furnished with two bedrooms, a living room, a kitchen, and a bathroom.
+Equipment of the Apartments: The apartments at Adalbertstrasse/ Melchiorstrasse are completely furnished with two bedrooms, a living room, a kitchen and a bathroom.
 Two participants share an apartment.
-The kitchen, bathroom, and living area will be shared with the other housemate.
+Kitchen, bathroom and living area will be shared with the other housemate.
 As a rule, people of the same sex share an apartment.

-SHARED HOUSING: Since the number of students and internationals staying in Berlin short-term or for an extended period is high, the flat-sharing market is very competitive.
+Since the number of students and internationals staying in Berlin short-term or for an extended period is high, the flat-sharing market is very competitive.
 Several websites have offerings, and we hope you will find suitable accommodation.
-After your admission to the program, we will send you further recommendations and addresses to support your search.
+After you're admitted to the program, we'll send you more recommendations and addresses to support your search.

-For more information about the private accommodation market in Berlin check out the Guide for International Students.
+For more information about the private accommodation market in Berlin check out this website.

 Insurance